-Hospital systems across the country face a number of pressing problems: clinical variation, preventable medical errors, hospital acquired infections, delays in patient discharge, and dwindling cash flow.
-While health systems need to consistently innovate in order to tackle these problems, many quality improvement projects fail to deliver on ROI.
+Hospital systems across the country face many pressing problems: clinical variation, preventable medical errors, hospital acquired infections, delays in patient discharge, and dwindling cash flow.

-The analysis demonstrated the unique, positive impact pharmacist medication therapy management program is making on patient outcomes in the six-month period following the pharmacist MTM.
+The analysis demonstrated the unique, positive impact of the pharmacist medication therapy management program on patient outcomes in a six-month period following the pharmacist MTM.
 This program is effectively reducing the total cost of care.

-The second example of a clinical quality improvement project deals with an issue well-known to hospital systems.
 Sepsis is a major driver of mortality in the U.S.–it’s estimated that up to half of all hospital deaths are linked to the infection.
-Identifying sepsis early can be challenging, as the patient’s physical response presents as a syndrome of non-specific symptoms, which delays recognition, diagnosis, and treatment–all of which increases mortality rates.
+Identifying sepsis early can be challenging, as the patient’s physical response presents a syndrome of non-specific symptoms which delay recognition, diagnosis, and treatment, resulting in increased mortality rates.

-The health system will continue to use this proven plan to improve sepsis outcomes and enhance care for patients with sepsis and they are laying the groundwork to move the early identification screening tools to the outpatient setting, including urgent care centers and physician offices.
+This proven plan to improve sepsis outcomes and enhance care for patients with sepsis has laid the groundwork to move the early identification screening tools to the outpatient setting, including urgent care centers and physician offices.

-This example of clinical quality improvement in healthcare comes from UnityPoint Health, a healthcare system serving Iowa, western Illinois, and southern Wisconsin.
-System leaders recognized the importance of reducing clinical variation and the need to have strong physician champions and robust analytics to effectively support improvement efforts.
-However, they also realized that without understanding organizational strengths and weaknesses related to adopting change and improving outcomes, they would struggle to successfully implement initiatives that delivered the desired benefits and sustained improvements over time.
+UnityPoint Health, a healthcare system serving Iowa, western Illinois, and southern Wisconsin, recognized the importance of reducing clinical variation and the need for strong physician champions and robust analytics to support improvement efforts effectively.

 By consistently integrating information from a readiness assessment, an opportunity analysis, and expert resources, the health system was able to establish a prioritization and implementation approach to outcomes improvement that produced the following results:

-The health system plans to continue identifying large improvement opportunities aligned with its strategic planning cycle and the priorities identified by clinical and operational leadership.
+The health system plans to continue identifying significant improvement opportunities aligned with its strategic planning cycle and the priorities identified by clinical and operational leadership.

-The second example comes from Memorial Hospital at Gulfport.
-The hospital was faced with declining revenue due to changes in Medicare and Medicaid reimbursements.
-Hospital leaders knew additional methods of providing more efficient and cost-effective quality care were needed to maintain long-term success.
-Improving and reducing length of stay (LOS) improves financial, operational, and clinical outcomes by decreasing the costs of care for a patient.
-It can also improve outcomes by minimizing the risk of hospital-acquired conditions.
+At Memorial Hospital at Gulfport, the hospital was faced with declining revenue due to changes in Medicare and Medicaid reimbursements.
+By reducing LOS, hospital leaders knew they could also improve financial, operational, and clinical outcomes by decreasing the costs of care for a patient, while also minimizing the risk of hospital-acquired conditions.

 Healthcare systems working to improve care, reduce expenses, and improve the patient experience face many challenges, including the need to align changes across many levels of an organization.
-But the process of identifying, prioritizing, and implementing these changes can be improved with the right tools and, process, and people.
-Once these three things are in alignment, health systems can tackle clinical, financial, and operational quality improvement projects like the examples covered here and make incredible strides in the clinical, financial, and operational health of the organization.
+But the process of identifying, prioritizing, and implementing these changes can be improved with the right tools, process, and people.
+Once these things are in alignment, health systems can tackle clinical, financial, and operational quality improvement projects and make incredible strides in the clinical, financial, and operational health of the organization.

-Everyone involved in improvement projects from doctors and nurses, to data analysts and administrators are busy with other projects.
-Quality Improvement projects typically mean additional work everyone involved.
-However, health systems have the ability to improve care, patient experience, and save lives through quality improvement projects that reduce clinical variation, preventable medical errors, hospital acquired infections, delays in patient discharge, and improve the bottom line.
+Health systems can deliver better outcomes, improve patient experience, and save lives through quality improvement projects that reduce clinical variation, preventable medical errors, hospital acquired infections, delays in patient discharge, and improve the bottom line.

 Would you like to learn more about this topic?
 Here are some articles we suggest: